Ev3X404/Ev3X404/README.md

 "You can call me Eve.
 Currently, I work as a T-shirt designer for a company in Roi-Et.
 However, I have a strong desire to work in the field of Web Development.
 I started by taking online courses and cloning websites.
 I aspire to start working to gain experience in this field."

 *  🌍  I'm based in Roi-et, Mahasakham, Khon-kaen
+*  🎓  Vocational Certificate Computer Business.
+*  📖  Currently studying : Higher Vocational Certificate Computer Business.
 *  🧠  I'm learning React
 *  ✉️  You can contact me at [aprilwednesday31@gmail.com](mailto:aprilwednesday31@gmail.com)
 *  📞 082-132-8777

 <a href="https://www.github.com/Ev3X404" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Ev3X404?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>